ogud/DS-Maintain/CDS-maintain.md

 ## Accept after delay

-In this case, if the parent deems the request valid, it starts monitoring the CDS RRset at the child name-servers over period of time to make sure nothing changes.
+In this case, if the parent deems the request valid, it starts monitoring the CDS RRset at the child nameservers over period of time to make sure nothing changes.
 After some time or after a number of checks, preferably from different vantage points in the network, the parent accepts the CDS RRset as a valid signal to update its DS RRset for this child.